LuposX/KonfiguratorFuerOSMDaten/pythoncode/README.md

 3. switch to dev branch or your feature branch with: `git branch`
 4. Go to the folder `pythoncode`
 5. type `conda activate base` in your terminal, to activate the base enviroment
-6. There are three ways to do this, if one doesn't work try another one, look below fore more details.
+6. There are three ways to do this Step, if one doesn't work try another one, look below for the different *ways*.
 7. type `conda activate PSE` in your terminal, to activate the newly installed enviroment
 8. start your favourite IDE open the project and start coding :)
 8.1 Make sure you have selected the conda enviroment as python interpreter in your ide.